code-54063/site/_pages/anaconda.md

 ### Installing Python packages with Conda

 There are (in June 2019) 63,595 Python packages out there.
-By installing these packages, you will get access to hundred of thousands of functions written and donated to the Python community.
+By installing these packages, you will get access to hundreds of thousands of functions written and donated to the Python community.
 That is, learning to install and use additional packages is essential.

 By installing Anaconda, you have also installed **Conda**, which is a package management system.